 6.0 – 7.0 = Distinction

-There's no fixed formula for CGPA to GPA conversion—it varies by country and university
+There is no single formula for CGPA to GPA conversion, as it changes by country and university.

-Many universities ask students to go through WES or country-specific credential evaluation
+Many universities require students to use WES or country-specific credential evaluation.

-Knowing the CGPA needed for study abroad helps shortlist realistic university options
+Understanding the CGPA needed for study abroad helps students pick realistic university options.

 Tip: